 Borderlands 3: The Borderlands series is possibly one of the most renowned names in the world of gaming, and both the individual main entries in the franchise have gone on to fetch critical and player acclaim and set records in sales.
 When the first game came out in 2009, for instance, gamers around the world sat up to take notice.
 As far as sequels to a very successful title go, there are a thousand things that can go wrong and most don't even live up halfway through to our expectations.
 Borderlands 2, however, was nothing like that.
-It is clear that creators Gearbox Software certainly know the formula to deliver one hit game after the other in the same franchise- a remarkable feat by any means.
-It seems like Borderlands 3 is already in making, and in this page we will be providing all the exclusive updates regarding this upcoming action game in a detailed manner.
+It is clear that creators Gearbox Software certainly know the formula to deliver one hit game after the other in the same franchise- a remarkable feat by all means.
+It seems like Borderlands 3 is already in the making, and in this page we will be providing all the exclusive updates regarding this upcoming action game in a detailed manner.

 Borderlands 3 Game Series: Some Interesting Things

 - The Borderlands games released so far are centred around Pandora, a planet that is said to be home to a mystical vault that apparently holds the key to tremendous wealth and power.
-This has led the planet to become the site of a monumental struggle for power among people.
+This has led to the planet becoming to the site of a monumental struggle for power among people.

 - Add to that hostile life types, a very impressive villain, and a look and humour similar to comic books, and what the creators have churned up is a heady concoction of action and fun.